-MP Sweet has earned a reputation as a hard-working, accessible and effective MP who delivers for his constituents.
-He is connected to the communities he represents – attending hundreds of civic, charitable and community events each year.
+David has served in the House of Commons since 2006, earning a reputation as a hard-working, accessible and effective MP who delivers for his constituents, securing over $1.1 billion in federal investments for Flamborough-Glanbrook and the greater Hamilton area.
+At the same time, he is connected to the communities he represents – attending hundreds of civic, charitable and community events each year.